RingBase/broker/README.md

 ### Usage

 Make sure you have all the dependencies installed by running `bundle install`.
-Then, you can start the server with a [Rake](http://rake.rubyforge.org/) task by calling
+Then, you can start the server with a [Rake](http://rake.rubyforge.org/) task by calling each of the following in a separate terminal session:

 ```
+$ rabbitmq-server
-rake broker:start
+$ rake broker:start
 ```

 ### Status